 End Sub

-- After that, go to the View tab > Macros > View Macros.
+- Go to the View tab and select View Macros.

-- After clicking View Macros, select the macros that you created just now.
-The name here is Blank_Cell.
-Then click Run.
+- Select the macro that was created just now.
+The name we used is Blank_Cell.

-- After clicking Run, you will notice the cells without the data now show Blank cell instead of $0.
-We also managed to keep the Currency format for the rest of the cell intact.
+- The cells without the data now show a Blank cell instead of $0.

 My preference was to use the formatting method, less messing around, nice output – I can fill the calculation in for the entire column, and any zero figures will disappear.
 However, unfortunately it also hides negative numbers which isn’t ideal in some circumstances!